 The Editorial Board of the REIS will consider book reviews and bibliographic essays.

 SELECTION PROCESS FOR ARTICLES AND RESEARCH NOTES.

-The selection process follows the procedure described below:
+The selection process for manuscripts is free and follows the procedures set out below:

 - Following receipt, the REIS Secretary's Office will revise the manuscript to ensure its anonymization.
 In order to guarantee impartiality during the assessment process, elements of the manuscript that could lead to the authors being identified directly (name, explicit references to their own work, acknowledgements, etc.) or indirectly (essentially, biographical/professional details that facilitate relatively easy identification) will be deleted or modified.
 In any event, the REIS Secretary's Office staff responsible for supervising and ensuring anonymization will endeavour to reduce the latter’s impact on the manuscript to a minimum so as not to compromise its coherence.
 Submission of manuscripts implies the authors’ acceptance of these possible modifications made solely for the purposes of the assessment process.